cycle/docs/intro/quick-start.md

 # Quick Start
 This guide provides a quick overview of ORM installation, configuration process and an example using an annotated entity.
-Other sections of the documentation will provide deeper insign of various use-cases.
+Other sections of the documentation will provide deeper insight into various use-cases.

 > Use [Bootstrap](/intro/cli.md) to automatically configure Cycle and get access to quick CLI commands.